 Gegharkunik is the largest province in Armenia.
-Its capital and largest city is the town of Gavar.
-However, most of the territory of the region (1,278 km2) is covered by Lake Sevan, the largest lake in Transcaucasia and a major tourist attraction of the region.
+The capital and largest city is the town of Gavar.
+Most of the territory of the region (1,278 km2) is covered by Lake Sevan, the largest lake in Transcaucasia and the region's major tourist attraction.

-The name of Gegharkunik is derived from Gegham, a 5th-generation Haykazuni King and one of the descendants of the legendary patriarch and founder of the Armenian nation Hayk.
-Gegham was the father of Sisak (founder of the Siunia dynasty), and Harma (grandfather of Ara the Beautiful).
-Gegham mountains and the Lake of Gegham (currently known as Lake Sevan) were also named after Gegham.
+The name of Gegharkunik is derived from the name of Gegham, the 5th king of the Haykazuni Dynasty and one of the descendants of the legendary forefather of the Armenian nation Hayk.
+The Gegham mountains and the Lake of Gegham (currently known as Lake Sevan) were also named after Gegham.

-Here the medieval Sevanavank Monastery is situated which is one of the most-visited sights in Armenia.
-Sevanavank Monastery has played a crucial role in Armenian history, in fact, it has served as a place for battle.
-Its location and the fact that it was then completely surrounded by water made it a good strategic shelter for Armenian King Ashot II (also known as Ashot Erkat, “Erkat” meaning “Iron”).
 The monastic complex comprises 2 churches - vivid pieces of early Armenian medieval architecture- Surp Arakelots (“Holy Apostles”) and Surp Astvatsatsin (“Holy Mother of God”).
-The inscription in one of the churches says that it was built by Armenian princess Mariam, daughter of Ashot I, who later became the king of Armenia and the founder of Bagratuni dynasty.
+The inscription in one of the churches says that it was built by Armenian princess Mariam, daughter of King Ashot I, who was the founder of the Bagratuni dynasty.

-Sevanavank is one of the 30 churches that Princess Mariam vowed to build in the memory of her husband.
-King Ashot I, in his turn, presented six villages and gardens in the territory of today’s Garni and Yerevan to the monastery.
-However, the peninsula was a religious center even centuries before the construction of Sevanavank Monastery churches.
-Surb Harutyun Church was built by Gregory the Illuminator, the founder of the Armenian Apostolic Church.
-It is said that the church was ruined during an earthquake in 995.
+Sevanavank is one of the 30 churches that Princess Mariam vowed to build in memory of her husband.
+However, the peninsula was a religious and educational center even centuries before the construction of Sevanavank Monastery churches.
+St. Harutyun Church was built by Gregory the Illuminator, the founder of the Armenian Apostolic Church.
+The church was presumably ruined by an earthquake in 995.

 Sevanavank is monastery complex on a peninsula of Lake Sevan which is located in Gegharkunik region.
 According to the Armenian historians, Gregory Enlightener was founded the first two churches in 305Read More